 The Electric breaker, shown in Fig. 2, contains an electric motor which charges the mechanism closing spring.
 External control power is required to energize this motor and its control circuit.
-A nameplate indicates what voltage is required by the motor circuit.
+A nameplate indicates what voltage is required by the motor circuit and trip and close coils.